 I was to discover, however, that the process of examining elephants' feet and counting their toe nails in a zoo was not always straightforward or enjoyable.
 I certainly wouldn't recommend it as a hobby.
-My wife was often embarrassed when she accompanied me on one of my Great Elephant Toe Nail Expeditions.
-She said, and she could have been right, that I looked pretty weird to other visitors in a zoo's elephant house as I squatted or semi-crawled between them trying to get as close to the elephants as the enclosure barriers would allow.
+My wife was often embarrassed when she accompanied me on one of my Great Elephant Toe Nail Counts.
+She said, and she could have been right, that I looked distinctly odd to other visitors in a zoo's elephant house or outside enclosure as I squatted or semi-crawled around trying to get as close to the elephants as the enclosure barriers would allow.
 The aim, of course, was to take photographs of the elephants' feet.
 On a couple of occasions zoo visitors reported me to the zoo staff for behaving strangely and I had to stand there, gesticulating wildly in Spanish or German, and try to explain what I had been doing.

-The capture locations of our two forest elephants, as far as I could be reasonably sure of them, were perhaps surprising bearing in mind that much or most of southern Nigeria had, by the time of their capture, been cleared of forest; surprising also because of the increase in the human population in Nigeria.
+The capture locations of our two forest elephants at the University of Ibadan Zoo were perhaps surprising, bearing in mind that much or most of southern Nigeria had, by the time of their capture, been cleared of forest; surprising also because of the increase in the human population in Nigeria.
 Most of southern Nigeria was once covered with tropical forest.
 According to a recent publication by the UN, Nigeria lost nearly 80 per cent of its old-growth forests between 1990 and 2005, the highest rate of natural forest loss anywhere on the planet.
 The remaining tropical forest in Nigeria continues to decline at world record rates due to high human population growth rates, conversion for subsistence and industrial agriculture, and logging.
 In the 1960s small areas of forest still remained in southern Nigeria, but felling continued at a fast rate.
 It is presumably still possible that small numbers of forest elephants remain in southern Nigeria, although it seems likely that this species has succumbed, or soon will, to habitat alteration and increased human activity.
 Even the Cross River National Park in south eastern Nigeria is now under real threat from road construction.

 Bearing in mind the generally pessimistic outlook in the 1960s and 70s regarding the future of the forest elephant in Nigeria, it was obvious that the two females in our Zoo were valuable animals genetically and should be looked after carefully.
-It was suggested that our Zoological Garden should develop a long term plan aimed at establishing a captive, or semi-captive, breeding group of Nigerian forest elephants somewhere in southern Nigeria and within easy reach of Ibadan.
-The aim would be to establish, probably with others, a source of forest elephants with a genetically appropriate background with which to repopulate, in the future, any newly established and protected areas of tropical forest within Nigeria.
+It was suggested that our Zoological Garden should develop a long term plan aimed at establishing a captive, or semi-captive, breeding group of Nigerian forest elephants somewhere in southern Nigeria, preferably within easy reach of Ibadan.
+The aim would be to establish, probably with other parties, a long-term source of African forest elephants with which to repopulate any re-established and protected forested areas in southern Nigeria or elsewhere.